ToddRopog/codingame-tron-battle-starter/README.md

-# codingame-tron-battle
+# Starter bot for CodinGame Tron Battle

-Codingame Tron Battle Bot
+You will need to use the CGCompactor to turn the code into a single file: https://github.com/TomKirby/CGCompactor